 Written by Ada’s Medical Knowledge Team

 Fortunately, triglycerides are heavily affected by our diet and lifestyle.
-This means that by making simple changes, many people are able to bring their triglycerides back to their normal level.
+This means that changes to your lifestyle can effectively bring your triglycerides back to their normal level.

 What are triglycerides?

 The definition of triglycerides is a type of fat that is found in the blood.
 They are an organic compound, consisting of 3 fats and glycerol, which is a form of glucose.
 Triglycerides are essential to the body because they are an important source of energy.
 However, when there are too many triglycerides in the blood, they can cause serious conditions such as atherosclerosis, heart attack, stroke, and acute pancreatitis (inflammation of the pancreas).
 1

 Our main source of triglycerides stems from the food that we eat.
 Once digested, the triglycerides enter the bloodstream, after which they are transported to the cells where they are either used to provide energy or stored as fat.
 Although most of our triglycerides come from the food that we eat, some tissues in our body also have the ability to create them.
 The liver, the gut, muscles, and adipose tissue are all able to produce triglycerides.
 2

 Your triglycerides are often tested in the blood together with high-density lipoprotein (HDL) and low density lipoprotein (LDL) cholesterol to have a complete overview.
 An increase in cholesterol in the blood often goes hand-in-hand with an increase in triglycerides, but both can be elevated on their own.
 3

 High triglycerides usually don’t cause any symptoms, which is why it’s important to know the factors that can put you at risk for elevated levels.
 It’s recommended to have regular check-ups if you can associate yourself with these risk factors.
 1